GHFC/SoNeTAA/README.md

 # Brain & Behavior Scripts

-Includes various scripts for EEG and Behavior platform.
-Originally for the SoNeTAA (Social Neuroscience for Therapeutic Approaches in Autism) platform.
+Includes various scripts for the platform SoNeTAA (Social Neuroscience for Therapeutic Approaches in Autism).

 The repository includes:
 - Arduino: Code firmware for the Arduino, to apply the HDC and MMN test.